mcdaley/mcdaley-website/README.md

   [x] Replace function input type of <any> in Blog Summary List and
-     replace w/ correct React type "React.ReactNode" [x] Remove "contentHtml" from IBlogPost interface and require "source" [] Figure out the type for "source" in IBlogPost interface.
+     replace w/ correct React type "React.ReactNode" [x] Remove "contentHtml" from IBlogPost interface and require "source" [] Figure out the type for "source" in IBlogPost interface, React.ReactNode?)
+  [] Update the favicon.ico to use the robot
+  [] Fix image alignment of the Blog Summary List on the home page.
+  [] Shorten the blog excerpts.
+[] Blog Posts
+  [] Add links to previous and next blog post
+  [] Restyle the "Back Home" link